 Step 5 - Use a Plug Tester

-Add a plug tester to your voltage meter to test receptacles.
+You can also add a plug tester to your voltage meter to test receptacles.
 Again, when the tester lights up, the receptacle has voltage.
 You can also check if the receptacle is correctly wired with this tool by checking whether or not the circuits are all complete.

 Step 6 - Check for Hot Wires